Sevicode/CA_hackathon_space/README.md

 **Project Management**

-* We used Trello to mange the project and staging the development in sections.
+* We used Trello to manage the project and staging the development in sections.
 * The development process from design until completion was online and we used Canvas and Discord to communicate.
 * We used *Git/Github* and *Visual Studio Code's Live Share* to cooperate and share the code